a-peng/mancala-madness/README.md

 The game ends when all six spaces on one side are empty.
 The player with marbles still remaining on his/her side when the game ends collects all of those pieces.
 Count all the pieces in each player‛s collection, the winner is the player with the most pieces.

 Power-ups:
-1.Take +2 – when this marble is played, the current player gets two marbles from the opponent‛s collection and places them in their own.
+-Take +2 – when this marble is played, the current player gets two marbles from the opponent‛s collection and places them in their own.
 If the opponent only has 1 marble in their collection and the powerup is played, the only one marble is collected.
-2.Squid – when this marble is played, the opponent cannot tell the number of marbles in the pots on either side for 1 turn 3.Switch – when this marble is played, the contents of the collection pots are switched 4.Skip – when this marble is played, the current player gets an additional turn/play
+-Squid – when this marble is played, the opponent cannot tell the number of marbles in the pots on either side for 1 turn -Switch – when this marble is played, the contents of the collection pots are switched -Skip – when this marble is played, the current player gets an additional turn/play